Faculty Handbook 2016–17

 It is important to realize that the last two options (A.2 and A.3) are available to you simultaneously.
-Also, if you believe the college has not handled your complaint appropriately, you can always take your case to an outside state or federal agency.
-However, keep in mind that once you decide to pursue outside assistance, all internal means of proceeding with a complaint cease.
+Also, if you believe the college has not handled your complaint appropriately, you can always take your case to an external state or federal agency:

 - Harassment of a faculty member by a member of the faculty, administration, or staff

 If you feel threatened, call the University Police and ask that a report be filed, as discussed above.
 If you want to pursue a harassment complaint, see the affirmative action officer as discussed above.
 Again, you have the option to take your case to an external state or federal agency if you believe the college has not handled your complaint appropriately.

 Please refer to the preceding information in this section.
 For formal complaints that are pursued internally, you (as the respondent) will choose one member from a list of trained members of the college community to serve on a Tripartite Panel that hears the case; refer to A.3 above for more information.
 However, please note that faculty members are not obligated to participate in noncontractual hearings of this nature.
 That is why it is imperative that faculty members see their union representative immediately and ascertain their rights.

 Definitions of harassment can be found in the SUNY policy, Equal Opportunity: Access, Employment, and Fair Treatment.